TT pistol: Design details

 Externally, the TT-33 is very similar to John Browning's blowback operated FN Model 1903 pistol, and internally it uses Browning's short recoil tilting-barrel system from the M1911 pistol.
 In other areas the TT-33 differs more from Browning's designs—it employs a much simpler hammer/sear assembly than the M1911.
 This assembly is removable from the pistol as a modular unit and includes machined magazine feed lips, preventing misfeeds when a damaged magazine is loaded into the magazine well.
 The magazines themselves can be disassembled for cleaning, another measure to prevent malfunctions.

 The pistol lacks an external safety and is usually carried with a round loaded and the hammer half-cocked.
-The safest method for carrying the TT-33 is to leave the chamber empty, though it requires the slide to be manually pulled back and released to ready the gun for use, which takes some effort due the relatively stiff recoil spring.
+The safest method for carrying the TT-33 is to leave the chamber empty, though it requires the slide to be manually pulled back and released to ready the gun for use, which takes some effort due to the relatively stiff recoil spring.

 The TT-33 is chambered for the 7.62×25mm Tokarev cartridge, which was itself based on the similar 7.63×25mm Mauser cartridge used in the Mauser C96 pistol.
 The 7.62×25mm cartridge is powerful, has an extremely flat trajectory, and is capable of penetrating thick clothing and soft body armor.
 Despite the power of the 7.62 mm round, the TT-33 has a relatively mild recoil.

-Although the Tokarev was mass produced for the Red Army, the Soviet Union continued producing Nagant 1895 revolvers during World War II due the material demands of the war and the shortcomings of the TT-33, including worse suitability for firing through a tank viewport, accidental release of magazines, and decreased pistol service life from stress on the firing pin.
-Due the lack of an external safety, cavalry units including Cossacks carried Nagants as sidearms instead.
+Although the Tokarev was mass produced for the Red Army, the Soviet Union continued producing Nagant 1895 revolvers during World War II due to the material demands of the war and the shortcomings of the TT-33, including worse suitability for firing through a tank viewport, accidental release of magazines, and decreased pistol service life from stress on the firing pin.
+Due to the lack of an external safety, cavalry units including Cossacks carried Nagants as sidearms instead.

 As early as 1938, the Soviets mulled on a replacement for the TT-33, and trials were conducted.
-After testing several designs, including a submission from Tokarev, a 18-round design chambered for the 7.62 mm round by Pavel V. Voyevodin was chosen, but development was halted after the Germans launched Operation Barbarossa.
+After testing several designs, including a submission from Tokarev, an 18-round design chambered for the 7.62 mm round by Pavel V. Voyevodin (Voevodin pistol) was chosen, but development was halted after the Germans launched Operation Barbarossa.

 Early production TTs have a high-quality black or dark blue finish, while wartime models (1942−1945) have rougher finish and wooden grips instead of rubber, while in some examples the lanyard ring on the bottom of the magazine was omitted.
 A total of 1,059,687 pistols were built during World War II, while approximately 46,000 were built post-war: these pistols have improved finish and grips similar to pre-war models.
 They also feature a slightly taller rear sight and narrow serrations on the rear of the slide.